Arjun Ohri joined Facebook Blueprint to talk about the future of messenger marketing for businesses and brands.

 Sure, so, I mean generally if you talk to Merchants talk to eCommerce Merchant, the biggest problem tends to be abandoned carts.
 So advertisers are spending so much money to acquire a customer suggest come to their site and browse around and a lot of these customers are legitimately interested in buying a product.

-They’re they’re adding products to their cart.
-And for whatever reason they don’t finish the purchase.
-That can be because they’re distracted or they just they just forget or you know, maybe they don’t have the right kind of, like a coupon or discount or like sense of urgency to pus- to push them, really, over the edge.
+They’re adding products to their cart.
+And for whatever reason, they don’t finish the purchase.
+That can be because they’re distracted or they just forget or you know, maybe they don’t have the right kind of, like a coupon or discount or like a sense of urgency to pus- to push them, really, over the edge.

 Easy 15-minute Integration